MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 # Windows Containers Quick Start

 This quick start will walk through basic creation and management of Windows Containers.
-The goal of this quick start is to provide a guided container experience while showing a practical use case.
-This exercise will walk through creating an IIS container image and deploying a simple web application, on IIS, in a container.
-This will be demonstrated on both Windows Server Containers and Hyper-V Containers.

-The following concepts will be demonstrated.

-- Container Management
-- Container Image Management and Creation
-- Container Networking
-- Container Data Management (Shared Folders)
-- Container Resource Management
+This exercise will walk through a simple deployment of IIS in both a Windows Server and Hyper-V container.
+In addition to container management, this exercise will introduce networking, data and resource control concepts.
+When complete you should have a basic understanding of simple container creation and management.

+**Note** – the left hand table of contents can be minimized to increase the document display.

 The following items are needed in order to complete this quick start.